 Real estate properties under retail are dictated by many metrics such as size, concept, types, and the number of tenants, and trade area.
-This is why classifying them, whether it’s a regional mall, community center, strip center, or power center, can be complicated.
+This is why classifying them, whether it’s a regional mall, community centre, strip centre, or power centre, can be complicated.

 On the other hand, single-tenanted buildings are easier.
-They’re usually those big-box centers like Target or Woolworths.
-They can also be pad sites which are those single-tenanted buildings within a shopping center like a bank or drug-store.
+They’re usually those big-box centres like Target or Woolworths.
+They can also be pad sites which are those single-tenanted buildings within a shopping centre like a bank or drug store.

-These commercial properties are those that provide accommodations, meals, and other services for travelers and tourists.
+These commercial properties are those that provide accommodations, meals, and other services for travellers and tourists.
 There are three types of hotels which are: